iokinpardo/mem0-BTS-chrome-extension/README.md

 - **Usage example:** Visit `chrome://extensions`, locate the BTS Me-mory card, and notice the new "BTS Me-mory 1.0.0" title, descriptive copy, and BTS-branded icon that now match the popup and sidebar UI.
 - **Dependencies / breaking changes:** No additional dependencies; relies on the bundled `icons/Logo-BTS-01_isotipo-1.png` asset for every icon size.

+### BTS ChatGPT overlay polish
+- **Feature name:** BTS ChatGPT overlay polish
+- **Purpose:** Align the ChatGPT memory overlay and floating insertion button with the BTS Me-mory palette by swapping the legacy Mem0 icons for the BTS isotipo and recoloring the modal, cards, and controls.
+- **Usage example:** While chatting in ChatGPT, click the BTS circular button beside the input to open the refreshed overlay—note the BTS logo in the header, accent "Add to Prompt" CTA, and lilac cards that match the dashboard.
+- **Dependencies / breaking changes:** Uses the shared `icons/Logo-BTS-01_isotipo-1.png` asset across content scripts; purely visual with no breaking changes.

 ### Category-aware filtering
 - **Feature name:** Category-aware filtering
 - **Purpose:** Surface the total number of memories within each category so BTS teams can immediately gauge relevance before switching filters.